chrisparnin/attachables/README.md

 #### TODO menu actions:

 - **Attach here:** A reminder is attached to the corner of the editor viewport and only displayed when you are at this file.
 - **Attach everywhere:** A reminder is attached to the corner of the editor viewport in all code windows.
-You really want to reminder it!
+You really want to remember it!
 - **Show next day:** A reminder will be displayed the next day in all code windows.
 - **Show next week:** A reminder will be displayed the next week in all code windows.
 Probably not a big deal.